 But this approach hasn’t come without its challenges.
 We talk about…

-- Ways they keep their remote workforce on the same page and on task
+- Ways to keep a remote workforce on the same page and on task

-- The little touches that keep employees motivated
+- The little touches that keep a remote team motivated

-- Where to hire the employees that mesh best with your team – it’s not the big name job sites
+- Where to hire the employees that mesh best with your team (hint: it’s not the big-name job sites)

 - The types of freelancers you must avoid